Digital Nomad Exchange

 What is a typical expat home or apartment like in Jamaica?

 "I live in a scheme in Falmouth 2bd, 2bath, furnished & washing machine.
-Love it," said one expat in Jamaica.
+Love it," explained one expat living in Jamaica.

 What is the average cost of housing in Jamaica?